Rochan79/Portfolio_Optimization/README.md

 # Portfolio Optimization
-This project covers portfolio optimization using Linear Programming
+This project covers optimization of a marketing portfolio using Linear Programming

 ## Problem Description